yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 Unoptimized queries can lead to CPU alerts.
 Use the [Slow Queries](../cloud-queries-slow/) and [Live Queries](../cloud-queries-live/) views to identify potentially problematic queries, then use the EXPLAIN statement to see the query execution plan and identify optimizations.
 Consider adding one or more indexes to improve query performance.
 For more information, refer to [Analyzing Queries with EXPLAIN](../../../explore/query-1-performance/explain-analyze/).

-High CPU use could also indicate a problem and may require debugging by {{%support-cloud%}}.
+High CPU use could also indicate a problem and may require debugging by {{% support-cloud %}}.

 If CPU use is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
 Consider scaling your cluster by adding vCPUs.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).